daun/processwire-dashboard/README.md

 Options:

-- `chart`: array of configuration options to pass to Chart.js
+- `chart`: array of configuration options to pass to Chart.js (converted to JSON)

 ### Collection

 Display a collection of pages in a table.
-Supply either a PageArray or a selector.
+Supply either a PageArray or a selector string.

 <img src="./assets/collection.png" width="400">

 Options:

-- `collection`: PageArray or selector (required)
+- `collection`: PageArray or selector string (required)
 - `columns`: columns to display (`title` and `url` by default)
 - `actions`: array of actions to allow, or `false` to disable Actions column (`edit` and `view` by default)
 - `pagination`: display pagination info if PageArray has a `limit` set? (bool, `true` by default)